L400-RTI/Training-material/modules/01 - Introduction.md

 #### Why Schemas Matter in Real Time

-Real-Time Intelligence services - Eventstream, Eventhouse, Activator, Real-Time Hub - depend on explicit schema understanding to parse, correlate, and act on data.
+Real-Time Intelligence services - Eventstream, Eventhouse, Activator, Real-Time hub - depend on explicit schema understanding to parse, correlate, and act on data.
 But in modern streaming systems, schemas are rarely fixed:

 - JSON payloads evolve
 - Fields become nullable or disappear